Sixteen years and countless heartbreaks as Madeleine McCann’s family wait for answers

 Kate McCann added: “What people do say is that you don’t realise how strong you are until you have no option.

 “And I think that’s very true.
 Obviously massive events like this cause a lot of reaction, a lot of trauma and upset.

-“But ultimately you have to keep going – and especially when you have got other children involved.
+But ultimately you have to keep going – and especially when you have got other children involved.

 “Some of that is subconscious I think – your mind and body just take over to a certain extent.
 But if you can’t change something immediately, you have to go with it and do the best that you can.”